scrungus/ZeroTetris/README.md

 ### 3.3.
 Heuristic

-The heuristic agent implemented by `gym_simplifiedtetris.DellacherieAgent` selects the action with the highest heuristic score, based on the [Dellacherie feature set](https://arxiv.org/abs/1905.01652).
+The heuristic agent implemented by `gym_simplifiedtetris.HeuristicAgent` selects the action with the highest heuristic score, based on the [Dellacherie feature set](https://arxiv.org/abs/1905.01652).

 The heuristic score for each possible action is computed using the following heuristic: